Tim Farmer: Tim Farmer's Country Kitchen

 Beginning production in 2012, Tim Farmer's Country Kitchen highlights country recipes and Kentucky restaurants and food producers.
-The show is hosted by Farmer and his wife Nikki and often features friends and other members of their family.
+The show is hosted by Farmer and his wife Nicki and often features friends and other members of their family.
 It airs on Kentucky Educational Television stations KET, KET2 and KETKY in Kentucky, is distributed through the National Educational Telecommunications Association to Public Broadcasting System stations nationwide and online at YouTube and CarbonTV.

 Tim Farmer's Homemade Jam

 Produced since 2013 and airing on KET, KET2 and KETKY, Tim Farmer's Homemade Jam showcases Kentucky musicians.
-Guests of the show have included J. D. Crowe and Carl Hurley.
+Guests of the show have included J. D. Crowe, Bobby Osborne and Carl Hurley.